gohugoio/hugo/content/en/content-management/mathematics.md

 ## Setup

-Follow these instructions to include mathematical equations and expressions in your markdown using LaTeX or TeX typesetting syntax.
+Follow these instructions to include mathematical equations and expressions in your Markdown using LaTeX or TeX typesetting syntax.

 ###### Step 1

 Enable and configure the Goldmark [passthrough extension] in your site configuration.
-The passthrough extension preserves raw markdown within delimited snippets of text, including the delimiters themselves.
+The passthrough extension preserves raw Markdown within delimited snippets of text, including the delimiters themselves.

 {{< code-toggle file=hugo copy=true >}}
 [markup.goldmark.extensions.passthrough]